WBVI

 WBVI (96.7 FM) is a commercially licensed radio station, broadcasting from Fostoria, Ohio, United States, but is marketed as a Findlay radio station.
-WBVI is owned and operated by the Roppe Corporation, but does business as TCB Holdings, Inc. It airs a Hot Adult Contemporary music format.
+WBVI is owned and operated by the Roppe Corporation, but does business as TCB Holdings, Inc. It airs a Classic hits music format.

 History: beginnings as WFOB-FM

 Going on the air in 1946, the station was known for many years as WFOB-FM.
 The station went on the air as a subsidiary of Seneca Radio Corporation, with studios and offices located at 125 South Main Street in Fostoria.
 Andrew Emerine was the company president, and Mel Murray was the general manager.
 Jim Huth served as program director.
 At that time, WFOB-FM broadcast at 105.5 FM and at a power of 450 watts.
 In 1950, WFOB-FM was granted permission to move to its present frequency and increase its power to 1,000 watts.
 Another power increase to 3,000 watts followed in 1967.

 The call letters of WFOB-FM were changed to WBVI on July 6, 1987, one year following its acquisition by TCB Holdings, also known as Tri-County Broadcasting.
 The station was similarly formatted as its AM sister, but focused more on music.
 In an effort to market the station to a "listen-at-work" audience in Findlay, WBVI became known as Findlay's "Mellow Mix 96.7", affiliating with the "Soft Hits" soft adult contemporary format offered by Jones Radio Network.

 Though marketing itself as a Findlay station, WBVI's programming operations continued to originate from the Fostoria studios at 101 North Main Street.
 However, TCB opened a branch sales office for the station at 1995 Tiffin Avenue in Findlay.
 This is where the FM station was located until moving back to Fostoria with its AM counterpart.

 At the start of the 1990s, WBVI was one of the first stations in the Toledo market to invest in hard-disk audio storage technology, through the use of Digilink, the computer automation system developed by Arrakis Systems of Colorado.